We are happy to announce the following guests attending the 2025 festival. More guests are added as they are confirmed, so check back soon!

 What drives his work is not only the chance to shape striking images, but also the opportunity to connect with new people, new ideas, and new stories—and, as he says, “to make something permanent.”

-Harijs Grundmanis will be attending the screening of Dog of God on September 28.
+Harijs Grundmanis will be attending the screening of Dog of God on October 28.

 Andreas Granér (b.
 1986) is an artist and animator from Stockholm.
 With a background in drawing and music, he developed a playful DIY approach to storytelling at Animationsakademien, blending hand-drawn animation with his own compositions.